zanko-mezdrichki/ATLAS-Module-Configuration-GUI/README.md

 **ATLAS Module Configuration GUI** is a **Python/PyQt5 application** designed to manage, visualize, and edit configuration parameters of ATLAS detector modules.
 It supports both *cold* and *warm* module configurations, allowing users to safely modify parameters and export updated files.

-Project carried out with a university classmate and supervised by Professor Carla Sbarra.
+Project carried out with a university classmate and supervised by Professor **Carla Sbarra**.

 # Features